 “This is our own space,” Long said.
 “There’s a sense of community within our community here.”

 Kandie Wohlers, a veteran who served six years in the Minnesota Army National Guard, agrees.
 She popped in between classes on a recent afternoon.

 “I stop here pretty much every day,” she said.
 “It feels like a space I belong to.”

 By Todd Melby

-This handout provides helpful information a for veterans and current servicemembers to explore our 17 college and universities.
+This handout provides helpful information a for veterans and current servicemembers to explore our 18 college and universities.
 This information also is available as a web page: mnprivatecolleges.org/military